Last updated on January 11, 2021

 Premier, Quick, and Traditional

-So, the release of Ikoria brings some significant changes to draft with it, so let’s talk about that.
-The most important change is the arrival of player drafts, as we said.
+So, the release of Ikoria brought some significant changes to draft with it, so let’s talk about that.
+The most important change is the arrival of player drafts.

 This means that you’ll need to think a bit differently when picking cards in these new drafts, since you’ll be part of an 8-player pod instead of picking against bots.
 If you’ve never participated in a real-person draft before, you’ll notice quite a difference in card picks.
 Rare drafting won’t be an option in player drafts, but thankfully you won’t need to pay attention to what the other players in your pod are drafting since you’ll be playing against players from different pods when you’re done.